TomGallagher2003/EmgRecording/docs/dev/structure.md

 ## Dependencies - requirements.txt
 If any new dependencies are added, they should be defined here to ensure future dependency installations are complete

+## Docs

+The docs package contains the markdown for the pages on this site. mkdocs.yml and requirements-docs.txt define the dependencies and behaviour of the docs, but they should not need to be changed